Lucy A. Dalglish became dean of the Philip Merrill College of Journalism in 2012 and served until the end of June 2023.

 Dalglish was executive director of the Reporters Committee for Freedom of the Press from 2000-12.
 The Reporters Committee provides pro bono legal representation, amicus curiae support, and other legal resources to protect First Amendment freedoms and the newsgathering rights of journalists.

 Prior to assuming the Reporters Committee position, Dalglish was a media lawyer for almost five years in the trial department of the Minneapolis law firm of Dorsey & Whitney.

 Dalglish was awarded the Kiplinger Award by the National Press Foundation in 2012 for her service to journalism.
-She also was awarded the Wells Memorial Key, the highest honor bestowed by the Society of Professional Journalists, in 1995.
+She was also awarded the Wells Memorial Key, the highest honor bestowed by the Society of Professional Journalists, in 1995.
 A year later, she was one of 24 journalists, lawyers, lawmakers, educators, researchers, librarians and historians inducted into the charter class of the National Freedom of Information Act Hall of Fame in Washington, D.C.

 Dalglish earned a juris doctor degree from Vanderbilt University Law School in 1995; a master of studies in law degree from Yale Law School in 1988; and a bachelor of arts in journalism from the University of North Dakota in 1980.
-While attending UND, Dalglish worked as managing editor of the Dakota Student and as a reporter and editor for the Grand Forks Herald.
-She lives in McLean, Va., with her husband, Mark McNair.
+While attending UND, Dalglish worked as managing editor of the Dakota Student, and as a reporter and editor for the Grand Forks Herald.
+She lives in McLean, Virginia, with her husband, Mark McNair.